-The WMATA, Washington, D.C.'s local transit authority, is the only transit authority to receive direct appropriations from Congress.
+The WMATA is Washington, D.C.'s local transit authority and the only transit authority to receive direct appropriations from Congress.

 Federal subsidies for the WMATA decrease incentives for the transit agency to control costs, optimize service routes, and set proper priorities for maintenance and updates.
-Metrorail ridership has plummeted every year since 2009 and declined 13 percent from 2016 to 2017.
+Metrorail ridership has fallen every year since 2009, including a decline of 13 percent from 2016 to 2017.

-These ridership and safety issues come to the fore as Metro's financial picture looks increasingly grim.
-The agency's budget projection shows a \$300 million shortfall for 2018, even after receiving huge local and federal subsidies.
-This is largely due to Metro's exorbitant costs: The rail system is the most expensive to operate per passenger mile of any of the major urban rail systems, and it has more employees than any other system when adjusted for ridership.
+Ridership and safety issues come to the fore as Metro's financial picture looks increasingly grim.
+The agency's budget projection for 2020 shows that fares and parking fees cover only 21 percent of costs, requiring huge local and federal subsidies.
+This is largely due to Metro's exorbitant costs: The rail system is the most expensive to operate per passenger mile of any of the major urban rail systems and has more employees than any other system when adjusted for ridership.

-Federal subsidies for the WMATA have masked Metro's shortcomings and allowed it to reach its current dilapidated state with little consequence.
+Federal subsidies for the WMATA have masked Metro's shortcomings and allowed it to reach its current dilapidated state with few consequences.
 Instead of fixing its manifold issues, the WMATA's strategy has been to demand more money from federal taxpayers, many of whom will likely never use the system.
 Congress should eliminate subsidies to the WMATA and allow market incentives to turn the WMATA into a more effective transit agency.